In this article, we will discuss in detail what are the new features that get introduced in System Center Virtual Machine Manager 1711.

 The control of encryption is at the subnet level and encryption can be enabled/disabled for each subnet of the VM network.
 VMM 1711 recognizes the VM network to be encrypted if any one of the subnets has encryption enabled on it.

 This feature is managed through the SDN Network Controller (NC).
-If you do not have already have a Software Defined Network (SDN) infrastructure with an NC, see this article for more information.
+If you do not already have a Software Defined Network (SDN) infrastructure with an NC, check this article for more information.